Planning Your Trip

 The best way to get to the Music City is by flying directly into the Nashville International Airport.
+The airport services around 18 million passengers annually and is undergoing some renovations to a parking lot and a runway.
 Centrally located in town, travelers can rent a car, catch a bus, take a taxi, or use a ride-sharing service.
 It is roughly a 20-minute drive to downtown in a car.
 Alternatively, many people drive into Nashville too, with interstates 24, 40, and 65 providing good access from several directions.

 Culture and Customs

 In case you haven't figured it out just yet, music is the soul of Nashville.
 But don't be fooled, this isn't just a place for country fans.
-On any given night, visitors can find blues, jazz, rock, blue grass, and a number of other genres being played too.
-Don't expect to find any locals wearing cowboy hats or boots, but the Confederate Flag is not a common site either.
-This is a rapidly growing, forward-thinking, and enlightened city where diversity, culture, and creativity are embraced.
-While other parts of Tennessee are steeped in tradition, Nashville is strongly rooted in the 21st century.
+On any given night, visitors can find blues, jazz, rock, bluegrass, and a number of other genres being played too.
+Don't expect to find any locals wearing cowboy hats or boots, this is a rapidly growing, forward-thinking, and enlightened city where diversity, culture, and creativity are embraced.

 That said, the city is still Southern to the core, which means the local hospitality is warm and welcoming.
 While Nashville has grown dramatically in recent years, it has also stayed in touch with its roots.
 Technology has become just as pervasive as barbecue and fried chicken, making this large city feel like a small hometown at the same time.